 All inhabitants of the earth will worship the beast–all whose names have not been written in the book of life belonging to the Lamb that was slain from the creation of the world.

-Islam is a major religious force in the world today and the goal of Islam is nothing less than world domination, by any means necessary.
+Islam is a major religious force in the world today and its goal is nothing less than world domination, by any means necessary.
 It’s the world’s fastest growing religion and is second only to Christianity in number of adherents.
-Already nearly one out of every four inhabitants of the world is Muslim, and like most Christians and Jews they don’t really know what they believe or why.
+Already nearly one out of every four inhabitants of the world is Muslim.
 I’m no prophet, but as I look into the future, it’s much easier for me to see Islam riding its current wave of momentum to fill the void left by the departure of the Church than it is to imagine some watered down mix of apostate Christianity and New Age Mysticism doing so.

 By now most serious students of the end times are aware of Muslim prophecies of the one they call alMahdi and their striking resemblance to Christian prophecies of the anti-Christ.
 For example, both show a leader coming on the scene during a time of great turmoil on Earth.
 Both depict him as man of peace who will have a seven year reign, head up a one world religion and one world government, and claim supernatural origins.
 Both prophecies culminate in a battle between good and evil that brings about Earth’s final judgment.
 It’s as if they’re pointing to the same person.
 The difference is that in Islam he’s a good guy, while the Bible calls him evil.